Glenn-Harless/Psych-Ward-Room-Optimization/README.md

 ## Methodology

-The project includes two main scripts:
+The project includes two main scripts
 1. `optimizer.py`: Uses linear programming to find the optimal number of double and single rooms that minimize wasted beds.
 2. `tracker.py`: Evaluates all possible combinations of double and single rooms and tracks the efficiency of each combination.

-3. `main.py`: Calls the above and runs them together
+`main.py` Runs them together.

 ### Optimization Approach